hardinger-kirin/DBMS/README.md

 # DBMS

-This is a database management sytem project in my CS 457 - Database Management Systems class in the Fall 2022 semester at the University of Nevada Reno.
+This is a database management sytem project in my Database Management Systems class in the Fall 2022 semester.
 The project is organized into 4 assignments with each assignment building upon the last.
 Each folder contains its own README documentation as well with greater detail.

 Executing requires a UNIX terminal and python3.